 In 2001 Tali was a co founder of the Israel Contemporary String Quartet with whom she won prizes and played in festivals and concerts worldwide.
 Between the years 2011-2016 Tali was a member of the Rubens Quartet, based in the Netherlands.
 With the Quartet she has played in prestigious halls such as the Concertgebouw, taught many masterclasses and created educational platforms for young and students worldwide.
 Tali was a principal player in the Tel Aviv Soloist Ensemble and a guest player at the Camerata Nordica in Sweden.
 She is currently a guest player in Camerata Bern, Geneva Camerata and the Copenhagen soloists.
 Tali is also passionate about early music and plays on Baroque violin in Ensemble PHOENIX, Barrocade, the Jerusalem Baroque orchestra and the Israeli Mozart players.
 Tali is also a committed violin teacher.
 She teaches violin and chamber music at the Israel conservatory and Levinsky college.
 Tali is a member of the Carmel Quartet since 2017.

-Dr. Yoel Greenberg is a senior lecturer and head of the department of music at Bar-Ilan University.
+Prof. Yoel Greenberg is a senior lecturer and head of the department of music at Bar-Ilan University.
 A member of the Carmel Quartet since November 2003, Yoel started mediating the Carmel Quartet’s concert series Strings and More in 2007.
 Yoel has received numerous prizes and scholarships in both research and performance.
 Yoel studied violin and viola with Walter Reiter, Rimma Kaminkovsky, Prof. David Chen and Orah Shiran, and has performed as a soloist with orchestras throughout Israel, including the Tel Aviv Soloists, the Hebrew University Symphony Orchestra, and others.
 He holds degrees in Mathematics, Computer Science and musicology from the Hebrew University of Jerusalem, and carried out post-doctoral research in the departments of music and evolutionary biology at Princeton University.
 He has published articles in leading academic venues, and his recently-completed book on the evolution of sonata form will be published by Oxford University Press.
 He lives in Tel-Aviv with his wife, Shlomit, and four children, Uri, Roni, Mattan and Alon.

 Tami Waterman was born in Israel in 1974 Tami studied with Emanuel Gruber, Shmuel Magen and Hillel Zori.
 She graduate summa cum laude from the Rubin Academy at Tel-Aviv University, where she won several prizes in chamber music competitions.
 Tami continued her studies at the New England Conservatory in Boston with Yissun Kim.
 She has participated in several festivals, including Verbier (Switzerland), the Pablo Casals (France) and in the USA, Germany and Israel.
 Tami has participated in master classes with Aldo Parisot, Janos Starker, Dmitri Ferschtman, Franz Helmerson, Uzi Wiesel and with members of the Guarneri, La Salle, Alban Berg, Amadeus and Hagen Quartets.